 Narendra Kumar Singh was an IPS officer posted in the Morena district in MP.
-However, the 30-year old officer died on 9th March after he was crushed to death by a stone-laden tractor-trolley.
+However, the 30-year old officer died on 9th March after a tractor-trolley full of stones crushed him to death.
 After an unsuccessful attempt to stop that vehicle, Narendra Kumar Singh overtook the vehicle and stood in front of it to force the car to come to a halt.
 But, unfortunately, the heavy-duty vehicle crushed the IPS officer under its wheels.
 This is a case of yet another ‘murder’ by the mining mafia in this region.
 The young officer was punished for his honesty but his bravery and good intentions will fill the hearts of the people with hope and courage.

 The most efficient special forces around the world

 When you hear about Special Forces handling a particular operation the instant reaction is a feeling of awe and trust.
 You start feeling that now things will be in control.
 The wit, strength, and courage of Special Forces fascinate us so much that we throng to theaters for watching movies that pay a tribute to them.